Design your ads

 Adverts are the core function in AdRotate.
 Creating adverts is relatively simple.
 Every advert has a bunch options available to make the most of your advertising campaign.
 In many cases you’ll get a ready-to-go advert from your advertiser.
 But you can make your own adverts from scratch, too.

-You’ll need some basic HTML knowledge (read; understanding of making a link) for adverts.
-AdRotate has a few working examples you can use next to the AdCode field.
+You’ll need some basic HTML knowledge (read; understanding of making a link and how an img tag works) for adverts.
+AdRotate and AdRotate Pro have a few working examples you can use next to the AdCode field.

 To count clicks and impressions on an advert you enable the statistics checkbox.
 You can use this on most adverts you make your self but not on ads you get from an ad server such as Google AdSense or DFP.
 Adverts like that have their own tracking.